Chattahooligans/hooligan-hymnal-app/docs/new-deployment.md

 Tip: You can get extra quota on your Cloudinary account (and get more usage out of the free tier) by following Cloudinary on Facebook/Twitter.
 Look on the right-side of the dashboard for more information.

-## Fork the Code

-From your SG's github account, fork the code for [Hooligan Hymnal Server](https://github.com/Chattahooligans/hooligan-hymnal-server) and [Hooligan Hymnal App](https://github.com/Chattahooligans/hooligan-hymnal-app).
-This is your starting point for building the app.

-## Create a MongoDB Cluster
+## Create a Database

+TODO: Make this a sub-section under Create Accounts and restructure that section

 Log into your MongoDB Cloud account and create a free M0 sandbox cluster.
 Once the cluster is created, press the "connect" button to begin the process of generating a URI to feed into Heroku.
 You will use the Node 2.2.1.2+ option to generate the URI.
 Create a username and STRONG password.
 Once your URI has been generated, go to the "Network Access" tab in the cluster settings.
 The free tier of does not allow for specific IP whitelisting, so set the allowed IPs to 0.0.0.0/0.
 This will open your DB to access from anywhere in the world, so a secure password is essential.

+## Fork the Code

+From your SG's github account, [fork the code](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) for [Hooligan Hymnal Server](https://github.com/Chattahooligans/hooligan-hymnal-server) and [Hooligan Hymnal App](https://github.com/Chattahooligans/hooligan-hymnal-app).
+This is your starting point for building the app.

 ## Configure the Server

+TODO: talk about server

 ### Environment Variables